pniedzielski/mgs/README.md

 package is to provide a high-quality, well-documented playground for understanding MGs.

-Building
+Building and Testing
 -------------------------------------------------------------------------------

-To build this package, along with its included API documentation, execute the following command:
+To build this package, along with its included API documentation, and run the tests that verify this package, execute the following command:

-    stack build --haddock
+    stack build --haddock --test

 License
 -------------------------------------------------------------------------------